 I’m working with Dr. Marc Deshusses and using photocatalysis for water purification, disinfection technique to get rid of bacteria and viruses.
-I’m also working with Dr. Marc Jeuland in the Sanford School of Public Policy, where I’m creating a water-balance model of the Jordan River Valley.
+I’m also working with Dr. Marc Jeuland in the Duke University Sanford School of Public Policy, where I’m creating a water-balance model of the Jordan River Valley.
 We’re trying to use this model to understand both policy implications and infrastructure changes and how they can change the water balance in agricultural and urban areas.
 It’s a good combination of looking at larger areas and policy changes, but the lab component is looking at the nitty-gritty science of all of it.

 What did you learn through the Grand Challenge Scholars program?

 The Grand Challenge has global learning and service components, and that was eye-opening for me.
-The summer after my freshman year I worked with two NGOs [non-government organizations] in rural Kentucky.
+The summer after my freshman year I worked with two non-governmental organizations (NGOs) in rural Kentucky.
 I did two main projects with them – the first analyzed data about their waterways to see the impact of coal-mining runoff and the second project involved working with a city that had a wastewater treatment plant that was way over capacity, and I helped with a funding report for the city.
 This past summer I also completed my global experience, where I worked with an NGO in Uganda to help spread sustainable water technologies and install bio-sand filters.

 What is your favorite experience from the Grand Challenge Program?